+Course Title English for Employment

+Course Code ELAN 2001

+No: of credits 05

+Year Second Year

+Lecture Hours 40

-Course Title English for Employment Course Code ELAN 2001 No: of credits 05 Year Second Year Lecture Hours 30 Rationale/Course description This course is designed to make the learner communicatively competent in Business English.
+Rationale/Course description This course is designed to make the learner communicatively competent in Business English.
 It provides students with a clear view of the variety of English sought for and used in all business/financial/marketing related communication- both speech and writing.
 This course, thus, facilitates students to become well-equipped communicators who are needed for a variety of careers in society.

+Prerequisites None

-Prerequisites None Course objectives a).
+Course objectives a).
 To prepare the learner to use English, in both speech and writing, in the workplace, a conversation where business register is used. b).
-To make the learner competent in the use of Business English in preparing marketing/business related documents/correspondence. • c).
+To make the learner competent in the use of Business English in preparing marketing/business related documents/correspondence. c).
 To make the learner employable in the job market.

 Learning outcomes On completion of this course, students will have the ability to Actively engage in all business related correspondence where English is used.
 To write all types of formal letters, memos, and other modes of in-company communication.
 Demonstrate their understanding and interpretation of various business related discourses.
 Use related terminology with confidence.

 Content Main Themes 1.
 Writing notices, messages, and memos 2.
 Writing formal letters 3.
-Writing reports 4.
-Preparing and analyzing charts, graphs in a business context 5.
-Writing a Case Study and analyzing a Case Study Sub Themes Identification of Tenor and Mode in Business correspondence (participants, power relationship, solidarity, and distance) 2.
-Identification and proper use of language with respect to the degrees of formality.
+Writing reports4.
+Preparing and analyzing charts, graphs in a business context5.
+Writing a Case Study and analyzing a Case Study Sub Themes Identification of Tenor and Mode in Business correspondence (participants, power relationship, solidarity, and distance) Identification and proper use of language with respect to the degrees of formality.
 3. Use of different styles of writing (argumentative, persuasive etc.) in a formal context 4.
 Proper use of business related diction, cohesive devices and sequential markers in business correspondence.
-Mode of delivery Lectures, Discussions, Group, Collaborative Seminars, workshops, online instructions and course manuals, Evaluation (end of Examination- 100 marks Recommended Primary texts and the supplementary reading materials provided by Readings lecturers Further readings: Lalith Ananda & Sarath Ananda.
+Mode of delivery Lectures, Discussions, Group, Collaborative Seminars, workshops, online instructions and course manuals, Evaluation Examination- 100 marks (end of course) Recommended Primary texts and the supplementary reading materials provided by lecturers Readings Further readings: Lalith Ananda & Sarath Ananda.
 (1998).
 Business English.
 Galle: Upuli Printers Cook, G. (1989).
 Discourse.
-Oxford: OUP, London: OUP Bill Macull.
+Oxford: OUP, London: OUP

+Bill Macull.
 (2002) Business vocabulary in use.
 Cambridge: Cambridge University Press Alred, Gerald J., Charles T. Brusaw, and Walter Oliu.
 (2000) The Business Writer's Handbook.
-6 ed.
-New York: St. Martin's, Cypres, Linda.
+6th ed.
+New York: St. Martin's Cypres, Linda.
 (1999).
 Let's Speak Business English.
 Hauppauge, NY: Barron's Educational Series.
 Geffner, Andrew P. (1998).
 Business English.
 Hauppauge, New York: Barron's Educational Series.

-Linguistics 1: Phonetics/phonology, morphology, and syntax
+Course Title Linguistics 1: Phonetics/phonology, morphology, and syntax

-ELAN 2002
+Course Code ELAN 2002

-05
+No: of credits 05

-Second Year
+Year Second Year

-30
+Lecture Hours 40

-This course will examine the language in terms of phonetics, phonology, morphology and grammar/syntax.
+Rationale/Course description This course will examine the language in terms of phonetics, phonology, morphology and grammar/syntax.
 The topics on phonetics/phonology will discuss the classification and distribution of speech sounds and the associated phonological rules.
 The morphology and grammar/syntax sections will take the learner through the word, phrase, and clause level categories paying attention to the morphological and syntactic properties of these categories, their organization as constituents, hierarchical representation, and the grammatical functions involved.

-None
+Prerequisites None

-To impart to the learner a basic knowledge of the mechanisms of speech production, distinctive and non-distinctive speech sounds, distribution of speech sounds, phonological processes, and the phonological rules.
+Course objectives To impart to the learner a basic knowledge of the mechanisms of speech production, distinctive and non-distinctive speech sounds, distribution of speech sounds, phonological processes, and the phonological rules.
 To impart to the learner a basic knowledge of word, word structure, word formation, and morpho-phonology with special focus on English.
 To impart to the learner a basic knowledge of phrase structure rules, grammatical relations, and syntactic operations.

-On completion of this course, students will have the ability To display an understanding of and competence in the phonetic/phonological aspects, word structure, and the sentence structure in the use of the English language.
-To communicate coherently via oral and written expression